A Maltipom, also known as Malti-Pom or Pomanese, is a hybrid that is bred from a Pomeranian and a Maltese.

 However, they rarely inherit an equal amount of genes from their parent breeds.
-That’s why their nature and his price is very diverse.
+That’s why their nature and its price is very diverse.

-They fulfill their purpose as companion perfectly and are a truly unique hybrid breed.
+They fulfill their purpose as companions perfectly and are a truly unique hybrid breed.

 Maltipom Puppies – Before You Buy…

 The Maltipom is growing to be a popular designer dog.
 But he’s far more than that.

 If you are ready to provide the right training, he’ll grow up to be the perfect companion and a loyal family member.

 As tiny as the Maltipom might be, by buying a pup you are getting yourself into a big responsibility, and you should consider various information before doing so.

 Maltipom puppies have different prices, mainly depending on the coat color.

 On average, you can get a pup for prices starting at $765, but you will likely have to pay more as both the Pomeranian as well as the Maltese are pricey when puppies.